In my experiences as an SAT tutor, I’ve found SAT reading comprehension to be one of the most undervalued skills in test-taking.

 I’m not going to lie, vocabulary is extremely important to SAT Critical Reading comprehension.
 However, worrying about a word you’ve never seen before is a huge waste of time.
 Most of the time, the context around the word will give you a very good idea of the meaning, even if it’s not perfect.

 My favorite SAT reading comprehension strategy, when it comes to tough vocabulary, is simply to ask myself “is this word more positive or more negative?”
 Often, that’s just enough information to get the idea, and get on with your reading.
-Don’t get overly concerned about not knowing a few words from the passage.

 Is the reading taking place in the present or the past…